sandy1446/Detect-Natural-Language-with-Tesseract-python/README.md

 # Detect-Natural-Language-with-Tesseract-python
-Uses Google Tesseract OCR engineto detect natural language from images also consists python file to extract pages as image from pdf file
+Uses Google Tesseract OCR engine to detect natural language from images. also consists python file to extract pages as image from pdf file.